-Newfoundland is a great place to go whale watching: peak season (July – August) brings a vast number of whales to our shores, it’s virtually impossible to miss them.
+Newfoundland is a great place to go whale watching: peak season (July – August) brings a vast number of whales to our shores, so it’s virtually impossible to miss them.

-That said, up-to-date information about whale whereabouts is always useful and that’s what this page is for.
+That said, up-to-date information about whale whereabouts is always very useful and that’s what this page is for.

 Sharing your sightings

 If you’ve recently seen a whale along our coast, please share your sighting here, it’s as easy as leaving a comment below: